nf-core/sarek/docs/containers.md

 ## Using helper script

-An helper script, used for testing can also be used to help with pulling docker containers, or building singularity images.
+A helper script, used for testing can also be used to help with pulling docker containers, or building singularity images.
 The following parameters can be used:

 ### Engine: -n